-Combining CNLSY and CEX Common variables indicating expenditures in CEX and NLSY are collected: the later contains only the mismeasured version, $g{mft}^$ , CEX contains $g{mft}^$ and the true expenditure, $g{ft}$ (annual expenditure).
-Table A5 includes a description of the variables to be matched one by one in CNLSY and CEX.
+Combining CNLSY and CEX I start by collecting common variables indicating expenditures in CEX and CNLSY.
+Table A5 includes a description of the variables to be matched one-by-one in CNLSY and CEX.

 CNLSY measures age specific parenting attitudes.
-For example, CEX contains a category of expenditures for newspapers, magazines and books; the matching variables in NLSY are (i) "Does family gets daily newspaper?", which is available for families with children ages 6-14 and (ii) "About how many magazines does your family gets regularly?", available for mothers of children 3-5.
+For example, CEX contains a category of expenditures for newspapers, magazines and books; the matching variables in CNLSY are (i) "Does family gets daily newspaper?", which is available for families with children ages 6-14 and (ii) "About how many magazines does your family gets regularly?", available for mothers of children 3-5.
+So, (i) and (ii) from the CNLSY are aggregated in one variable which takes value 1 if (i) "Does family gets daily newspaper?" or (ii) "About how many magazines does your family gets regularly?" take value 1, and 0 otherwise (this variable will be missing in the CNLSY if the family only have children 0-2 years old).

-To replicate in the CEX each variable $g{mft}^$ available in the NLSY79 I use the distribution of the variable in the NLSY79 by family structure.
-In particular, I consider four groups of families defined by the age of the youngest child in family, 0-2, 3-5, 6-9 or 10-14, to whom the distribution in the NLSY79 is presented in columns (4), (6), (8) and (10) in Table A6.
-To create an indicator in CEX the correspondent threshold is set at the correspondent percentile of expenditure, whenever possible, or the indicator takes value 1 as long as expenditure in an item is above US\$1 if the expenditure item does not have enough variation.
-In particular, indicators for expenditures in "Magazines and newspapers" and "Toys and hobbies" are created using variation available from the distribution of expenditures per each family structure, whereas "Children's books" and "Child care, elementary and high school tuition" are indicators that take value 1 if expenditure is above US\$1.
-The distribution of mismeasured indicators of expenditures, $g{mft}^$ , is therefore very similar in both data sets.
+To replicate in the CEX each variable g{mft} available in the NLSY79 I use the distribution of the variable in the NLSY79 by family structure.
+In particular, as availability of variables in CNLSY depends on the age structure of children in family, I consider four groups of families defined by the age of the youngest child in family, 0-2, 3-5, 6-9 or 10-14.
+The distribution of variables in CNLSY by family structure is presented in columns (4), (6), (8) and (10) of Table A6.
+To create an indicator in CEX the correspondent threshold is set at the correspondent percentile